|Submission Date||June 2, 2022|

 Infrastructure Services and Development

-A brief description of the institution’s program to support employee volunteering:
+A copy or brief description of the institution’s written policy stating its commitment to a living wage:

-Website URL where information about the institution’s community service programs is available:
+Website URL where information about employee compensation is available:

 Additional documentation to support the submission:

 The living wage has been defined as 60% of the median earnings of full-time workers (a common international threshold).

 The Australian Bureau of Statistics (ABS) publishes an "Employee Earnings and Hours, Australia" report, which includes the median weekly earnings for full-time employees.
 The latest report (2021) indicated that the median was AU$1,592/week.
 Thus the living wage for employees at the University of Tasmania would be AU$25.99/h.

 The University working week hours were used to calculate the hourly rate.

 Lowest pay grade and compensation can be found in the University's Staff Agreement.